KilledByAPixel/JS13K2025/README.md

 - R = Restart
 - Escape = Back

+## 🦁 Enhanced Mode
+- This version has a few extra features not in the js13k build including...
+- How to play displayed on start
+- Names for all 13 cats
+- Improved UI
+- Some bug fixes

 # [Donate Cryptocurrency to Help Homeless Pets!](https://bestfriends.org/donate/cryptocurrency-donations)

 This game is dedicated to my cat Baldy,